gbaeke/quick-guides/fluxv2/README.md

 # check the YAML
 cat apps/super-api-chart.yaml

+# our HelmRelease will set several Helm chart values
-# create a values.yaml
+# one way of defining this is to create a values.yaml file and specify it when we
+# create the HelmRelease with "flux create"
 cat << EOF > apps/values.yaml
 replicaCount: 3
 image:
   tag: "1.0.7"
 EOF

-# add another Helm release
+# add another Helm release and use --values to reference the values file
+# we will install the super-api chart and override the image tag to install version 1.0.7
 flux create helmrelease super-api \
   --source=HelmRepository/super-api \
   --chart=super-api \